 Unless something is a valuable or sentimental investment piece, a smart first-timer move might be to sell off as much furniture as possible.
 Your savings can offset the cost of new items chosen specifically for your new home.
-TV sets are another purge- worthy item.
-Flat-screen TVs can be finicky to pack and are easily damaged, making them a high-risk item to move.
-Why pay to move one, when you can sell it and avoid the hassle?
-You can replace it later, or join the growing number of North Americans who stream their fave shows to a computer or mobile device instead.

 Pack and eliminate